chefdarek/chefdarek.github.io/aboutme.md

 - Computer Vision and Machine Perception
 - Novel approaches in Machine Learning and Design for Autonomous General Inquisition and Abstraction Agents
 - Integrating Machine Learning in to the Global Food Chain to reduce waste and ecological impact
-- Large Scale Augmented Reality Events
+- Large Scale Augmented / Generative Reality Events

 ### Learn More: